giorgiosironi/totally-distributed-game-of-life/README.md

 All events and wiring is already in place and working, as shown in `test/gol_test.exs`.

-**Right now** event delivery between processes is synchronous, so there is no parallelization taking place.
+All GenEvent delivery between processes is asynchronous through notify/2, so work is parallelized over 4 beam.smp OS processes.
+Since all processes are linked, any failure will cause the termination of the simulation for now (which is at least better than silently ignoring them or lose events.)

 Next steps:
 * garbage collection of old generations processes
-* parallelize tasks, how do we profile this?
 * introduce a supervision tree
-* attempt asynchronous delivery of events (GenEvent.notify), and see how can we introduce at-least-once delivery to deal with failures